joagre/bespoke/README.md

 Enhance your setup by 3D printing a case for your Raspberry Pi Zero:

 - [Raspberry Pi Zero Case on Thingiverse](https://www.thingiverse.com/thing:1167846) (or similar)

+# Credits (Such as They Are)

+Cobbling by **The Bespoke Team**.
+No new inventions, no shiny breakthroughs – just time‑tested parts bolted together until they blinked.
+If it runs, thank the pioneers who did the real work; if it crashes, enjoy the retro vibes.

 ![The Bespoke team](lib/webapp/priv/docroot/images/the-team.gif)